gregorysarrouf/robotics-assignment-3/README.md

 automatically along with the docker compose command.

 # Running The Containers
-Make sure docker is installed on your system, then simply execute the run.sh script located at the root of the project directory.
+Make sure that docker and docker-compose are installed on your system and that the docker daemon is running, then simply execute the run.sh script located at the root of the project directory.
 It should run docker compose and have the containers, network and volume up and running.
 If you get permission issues, execute the script as super user.